 Section 127A-30, HRS, rental or sale of essential commodities during a state of emergency; prohibition against price increases, to prevent the automatic operation of this section in the County of Hawai'i, which is unnecessary for this emergency.
-The invocations and suspensions of section 127A-30, HRS, contained in the July 19, 2024 Sixteenth Proclamation Relating to Wildfires, and in any later proclamation relating to the wildfires, are not affected by this Proclamation.
+The invocations and suspensions of section 127A-30, HRS, contained in any other emergency proclamation are not affected by this Proclamation.